-The capacitive sensors are relatively simple copper areas on the PCB connected to the eight SX8643 capacitive sensor input pins (CAP0...CAP11).
+The capacitive sensors are relatively simple copper areas on the PCB connected to the twelve SX8634 capacitive sensor input pins (CAP0...CAP11).
 The sensors are covered by isolating overlay material (typically 1mm...3mm).
 The area of a sensor is typically one square centimeter which corresponds about to the area of a finger touching the overlay material.

-The capacitive sensors can be setup as ON/OFF buttons (see example Figure 9).
+The capacitive sensors can be setup as ON/OFF buttons for either touch or proximity sensing (see example Figure 9) or arranged in a slider configuration (see example Figure 10) for e.g. menu scrolling or volume control applications.